acarl005/label-gun/README.md

 Not in the chrome web store yet.
 You'll have to download the code, enable Chrome's developer mode in `chrome://extensions`, and install the extension manually.

+### Warning

+If you happen to have [Vimium](https://github.com/philc/vimium) installed, it will block the keypress events on the number keys that Label Gun looks for.